Iain followed Cygnus out onto the deck of the landing bay, still grumbling.

 I was just doing as I was programmed, the skipper offered humbly.
 You are a valued passenger, after all.

 “Then, can I ask for one small thing?”
 Cygnus held up her hand and gestured at Iain, who still felt like offering her some dirty looks back.
 He tried a couple.
 She didn’t respond.

 ”Show mercy on my kidnapper,” Cygnus pleaded.
-“He’s confused, and so primitive.
+“He’s confused, and so terribly primitive.
 Really, really primitive.
 I mean, even getting off their planet was so traumatizing at the time you took him, they hardly ever did it.
 I mean, look at this.”

 The Skipper sounded less than thrilled at her request.

 Cygnus turned back at Iain, gesturing for him to play along while handing him back his phone.
 He let out a breath.

 “She’s right,” he said.
 “It was pretty dangerous for us too.
 One missing ceramic tile and poof, we were toast.
 You must have gotten that idea when you picked me up.”

 I don’t know.
 He insulted my generosity.